SuamyJ/ProjetoFinalMD3/readme.md

 # Project suCARLOCA = suamy + CARLOCA

-OBS.: The project already contains CREATE suCARLOCA and USE suCARLOCA to facilitate usage.
+OBS.: The project already contains CREATE suCARLOCA and USE suCARLOCA to facilitate usage;

-OBS.: The database is set to 'Not Alugado' as '0' and 'Alugado' as '1'.
+OBS.: The database is set to 'Not Alugado' as '0' and 'Alugado' as '1';

 🌐 Overview